kauereblin/learn/12factor/README.md

 12FA never concerns with routing or storage its output stream.
 Instead, each process writes its event stream.

 In development, these logs can be seen in terminal.
-In production each process stram will be captured by the execution env, and routed to one or more final destinations.
+In production each process stream will be captured by the execution env, and routed to one or more final destinations.
 These archival destinations are managed by the execution env.

 The logs can be used to: